skienzmatishun/rippreport/content/p/alabama-ethics-vs-tony-kennon/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: A man in a red shirt strikes an aggressive pose beside another in a suit with dollar bills tucked into his pockets, marked...
+alttags: 'Two men against an orange background: one in an orange shirt with fists raised, and another in a suit with dollar bills in his pockets looking down bene...'
 ---
 {{< socialpreview url=https://www.murdercreekmedia.com/post/three-orange-beach-council-members-file-ethics-complaint-against-mayor-tony-kennon >}}